Health and Wellness Submissions

 - Artistic work of any kind that attempts to describe some part of the chronic health or mental illness experience.
 If 3D art, a photograph or video of your art may be submitted.

 - Artistic audio, media, photography, found, mixed or upcycled art and video creations.

 - Criticism of art, media, writing, television, movies, plays, concerts, (any sort of pop culture or creative work) that seeks to examine the subject matter through the lens of disability rights, access or awareness or critical reviews of work created by or about disabled/chronically ill/mentally ill persons.

-- Artistic work by a member of the spoonie community that isn’t about chronic illness, but is submitted with an essay or additional art piece explaining how you relate to art as a disabled person, how art helps you cope with chronic illness, or any other subject that relates to art and disability.
+- Artistic work by a member of the spoonie community that isn’t about chronic illness, but is submitted with a brief essay explaining how you relate to art as a disabled person, how art helps you cope with chronic illness, or any other subject that relates to art and disability.
 Feel free to get creative, but do query first if you feel like you might be going too far out on a limb 🙂

 - If you have something you think we’d be interested in that doesn’t fit any of the descriptions above, please query via email before submitting.

 In order for submissions to be accepted, the work must be:

 - Self-created, personally owned and previously unpublished on any site, forum or social media outlet.
 By submitting your work, you’re attesting that you own the rights to said work and are granting us permission to print.